Jorge Pérez Weighs In On Presidential Election

 Pérez said that President-elect Donald Trump is a former developer himself, who understands what it takes for real estate to be successful, including lower interest rates and lower inflation.

-Trump is also a Florida resident, and many of his friends are also based here, Pérez noted.
+He also noted that Trump is a Florida resident, and many of his friends are based here.

 Immigration policy is a concern, and a crackdown could see labor costs soar.
 Pérez said he expects cooler heads will prevail.